UAO Investigation Now Complete

 To that end, we are pursuing meaningful steps to enact broad and sustainable cultural change that permeates throughout the University to ensure we are living up to our own expectations and values.
 For example, we have already:

-- Begun the search for a new Director of Multicultural Admission to ensure we continue that important work, which helped us welcome our most diverse class in University history this year;
+- Begun the search for a new Associate Director of Multicultural Admission to ensure we continue that important work, which helped us welcome our most diverse class in University history this year;

 - Begun establishing a Black Student Success Taskforce to implement solutions like an Office of Black Student Success by early spring semester 2021;

 - Completed anti-racism training for the entire Undergraduate Admission Office;